Ethan Coen on his Jerry Lee Lewis doc and filmmaking return

 COOKE: Things aren’t discovered the same way.
 For Jerry Lee, when he was young, going to a blues club was nothing he had access to before and it became this incredible passion.
 Everything now is so large, so global — not that that’s necessarily a bad thing — but it doesn’t feel like it has the same passion as it did in the ‘30s, ’40s, ’50s.

-AP: When you see him performing, his arms going up and down like pistons, he’s such a dynamo that you can’t help wondering where that energy came from.
+AP: When you see him performing, his arms going up and down like pistons, he’s such a dynamo that you can’t help watching and wondering where he came from.

 COEN: Musicians are freaks.
 I mean it in the best possible way.